 - Walnuts: Roughly chopped so you get a mix of crunchy pieces in every bite.
 Swap with pecans or skip if you prefer nut-free.

-- Flaked sea salt (optional): A light sprinkle on top before baking enhances all the flavors.
+- Flaked sea salt (optional): I love to add a light sprinkle on top before baking to enhance all the flavors.

 How to Make Chocolate Chip Walnut Cookies